7009 Varnum Street, Hyattsville, MD, 20784 (301)459-7311

 Aisha Faison

-Math, Health, 11th and 12th Grade Homeroom, K-7th Grade Computer,
+Math, Health, K-7th Grade Computer,

 Aisha Faison, a native of San Francisco, is an esteemed educator renowned for her expertise in AP Calculus, Advanced Mathematics, and Computer Science/Technology.
 Since 2006, she has played a pivotal role at New Hope Academy (NHA), where her commitment to excellence shines through.
 A former project engineer for a local construction company, Aisha transitioned to education driven by her passion for service.
 Notably, she introduced AP Computer Science courses at NHA and expanded the coding curriculum from 7th grade to kindergarten and above, ensuring students are equipped with vital digital skills from an early age.
 Aisha's innovative teaching approach creates an engaging learning environment, resulting in exceptional outcomes.
 Dedicated to professional growth, she stays updated with advancements in her fields, preparing students for future success in mathematics, robotics, and technology.